serl/ttrss-heroku/README.md

 The latest tt-rss version is downloaded from the [master branch](https://git.tt-rss.org/fox/tt-rss) each time the application starts, so you're always up-to-date.

 NOTE: given that dynos don't share disk, this also means that potentially the `update` dyno and the `web` dyno run on a different version of tt-rss.
-In case the database schema is changed, the `update` dyno should fail, while the `web` dyno should ask for an administrator to update the database.
+In case the database schema is changed, the `update` dyno will silently update it, which might lead to data loss.
 In any case... let's all together do backups and hope that everything goes smoothly.

 ## Tips to spare dyno hours